marcmazraany/MarcMazraany_Inmind_FinalProject/README.md

 This project wires together two agent frameworks—**Google ADK** and **LangGraph**—so they can share the same tools (via an **MCP server**) and cooperate on two main jobs:

-1. **KPI analytics Q&A (NL → SQL → answer)**: turn natural-language questions into safe SQLite queries over `monthly_kpis`, run them, and return results.
+1. **KPI analytics Q&A (NL → SQL → answer) & Feasibility Assessment**: turn natural-language questions into safe SQLite queries over `monthly_kpis`, run them, and return results.
+Then based on theses results and with access to the web assess feasibility.
 2. **Strategy & research workflow**: pull internal context via RAG, scan competitors on the web, fetch and validate sources, benchmark, and synthesize a plan.

 The result is a composable “consulting assistant” that can reason over your data and the web using the same toolbelt.